Independent judiciary main component of Constitution, observes CJP

 He said that there was no changing the fact that an independent judiciary was a main feature of the Constitution.
 “It is being alleged that for the first time, a fundamental component of the Constitution has been violated through a [piece of] legislation.”

 During the hearing, the PBC’s lawyer contended that the council had always fought for the rule of law and the judiciary.
-“It would be appropriate if a full court is constituted to hear the case,” he said, adding that no one would object to a bench comprising of seven senior-most judges.
+“It would be appropriate if a full court is constituted to hear the case,” he said, adding that no one would object to a bench which included seven senior-most judges.

-Justice Bandial remarked that constituting a full court or a bench comprising seven senior-most judges was the CJP’s prerogative.
+Justice Bandial remarked that constituting a full court was the CJP’s prerogative.
 He went on to say that a reference could not bar a judge from working.

 “A judge can’t be stopped from working until the SJC gives its opinion,” the CJP said, adding that the court had made the same decision during the proceedings against Justice Qazi Faez Isa.